Zelman v. Simmons-Harris: Private choice test

 Rehnquist, writing for the majority, stated, "The incidental advancement of a religious mission, or the perceived endorsement of a religious message, is reasonably attributable to the individual aid recipients not the government, whose role ends with the disbursement of benefits."
-In theory, there was no need for parents to use religious schools, and if the law did not especially encourage the use of vouchers for religious schools, the fact that most parents chose parochial schools was irrelevant.
+There was no need for parents to use religious schools, and if the law did not especially encourage the use of vouchers for religious schools, the fact that most parents chose parochial schools was irrelevant.
 Funding was given to the parents to disburse as they chose, but in Lemon v.
 Kurtzman, the funding at question was given directly to the schools, which failed the test.

 In his concurring opinion, Thomas emphasized that voucher programs, like the one in the case, were essential because "failing urban public schools disproportionately affect minority children most in need of educational opportunity."
-He stated that vouchers and other forms of publicly funded private school choice are necessary to give families an opportunity to enroll their children in better, private schools.
+He wrote that vouchers and other forms of publicly funded private school choice are necessary to give families an opportunity to enroll their children in better, private schools.
 Otherwise, "the core purposes of the Fourteenth Amendment" would be frustrated.

 The dissenting opinions disagreed, and Stevens wrote that "the voluntary character of the private choice to prefer a parochial education over an education in the public school system seems to me quite irrelevant to the question whether the government's choice to pay for religious indoctrination is constitutionally permissible."
 Souter questioned how the Court could both keep Everson as precedent and decide the case as it did.
-He also found that religious education and secular education could not be separated, which would automatically violate the Establishment Clause.
-The establishment clause claims that State are passing laws in correlation to religion.
+His dissent also claimed that religious education and secular education can't be separated, and that any plan like the Ohio plan at stake in the decision would therefore automatically violate the Establishment Clause.